oluwatomilolami/oluwatomilolami/README.md

-- 👋 Hi, I’m @oluwatomilolami
+- 👋 Hi, I’m Tomilola
 - 👀 I’m interested in ... programming
-- 🌱 I’m currently learning ... back end code
+- 🌱 i am a full stack web developer
 - 💞️ I’m looking to collaborate on ... web developing
 - 📫 How to reach me ... phone: +2349072696065